Black Arts Movement: The Black Aesthetic

-Although The Black Aesthetic was first coined by Larry Neal in 1968, across all the discourse, The Black Aesthetic has no overall real definition agreed by all Black Aesthetic theorists.
+Although The Black Aesthetic was first coined by Larry Neal in 1968, across all the discourse, The Black Aesthetic has no overall real definition agreed upon by all Black Aesthetic theorists.
 It is loosely defined, without any real consensus besides that the theorists of The Black Aesthetic agree that "art should be used to galvanize the black masses to revolt against their white capitalist oppressors".
 Pollard also argues in her critique of the Black Arts Movement that The Black Aesthetic "celebrated the African origins of the Black community, championed black urban culture, critiqued Western aesthetics, and encouraged the production and reception of black arts by black people".
-In The Black Arts Movement by Larry Neal, where the Black Arts Movement is discussed as “aesthetic and spiritual sister of the Black Power concept,” The Black Aesthetic is described by Neal as being the merge of the ideologies of Black Power with the artistic values of African expression.
-Larry Neal attests:"When we speak of a 'Black aesthetic' several things are meant.
+In The Black Arts Movement by Larry Neal, where the Black Arts Movement is discussed as "aesthetic and spiritual sister of the Black Power concept", The Black Aesthetic is described by Neal as being the merger of the ideologies of Black Power with the artistic values of African expression.
+Larry Neal attests:"When we speak of a 'Black aesthetic', several things are meant.
 First, we assume that there is already in existence the basis for such an aesthetic.
 Essentially, it consists of an African-American cultural tradition.
 But this aesthetic is finally, by implication, broader than that tradition.
 It encompasses most of the usable elements of the Third World culture.
 The motive behind the Black aesthetic is the destruction of the white thing, the destruction of white ideas, and white ways of looking at the world."The Black Aesthetic also refers to ideologies and perspectives of art that center on Black culture and life.
 This Black Aesthetic encouraged the idea of Black separatism, and in trying to facilitate this, hoped to further strengthen black ideals, solidarity, and creativity.